 Intuition advised me to design my own website rather than pay a stranger to do it for me.
 I simply felt that I would have much more control over the site, its look and content, and I would be able to bring it up to date by myself and whenever I wanted to.

-Intuition also led me to choose the webhost that I did, Site Build It, who are not only teaching me how to design a website for myself (and thus saving me over 200€ that I would have had to spend otherwise taking a web design course), they also provide me with everything I could possibly need, troubleshooting, guidance, tips and helpful hints.
+Intuition also led me to choose the webhost that I did, who are not only teaching me how to design a website for myself (and thus saving me over 200€ that I would have had to spend otherwise taking a web design course), they also provide me with everything I could possibly need, troubleshooting, guidance, tips and helpful hints.

 I now rely on intuition to indicate to me the best choice or course of action in all matters both big and small, in transcendental, life-changing decisions as well as relatively unimportant matters such as what to eat for breakfast.